Anjali-16/Data-Science-programming-work/README.md

 Week 9 : CNN (Convolution Neural Networks):  I understoood the concept of CNN and applied to the images that contains different apples.
 I evaluted the perfromance of the model.

 Week 10 : RNN (Recurrent Neural networks) : I undertood the concept of the Timeseries and sequential analysis.
-I have taken
+I have taken the PAPA JOHNS stock data for 100 days i used RNN modles LSTM, Conv 1d by storing the sequences for 9 days and predicted the 10 th day stock price and evaluted how differnet RNN models perform.

+Week 11:  Autoencoders  I understood the concept of autoencoders and applied to mnist data set and also created new images of 5 with my first letter of my name and trained the model well and reconstructed mnist data set digits  and also my new images.

+Note:   Each notebook contains the markup and also the analysis pf reuslts that i observed .
+The folder name is easily understandable.
+Walk through the notebooks for furthur insights.